Hemshree/Calculator/README.md

 # Calculator
-It is a basic calculator application made using Flutter framework.
+It is a basic calculator application made using flutter framework.